mindhaq/adventofcode2015/README.md

 as a software developer was about writing a lot of PHP code.
 I'm not doing that much anymore, but then Spain doesn't have the Peso anymore as well.

+Day 3: JavaScript

+I wrote my first JavaScripts in 1996, targeting Netscape Navigator 2.0.
+The language has gone a long way and was deemed to "die soon" several times in those 20 years.
+However, development never stopped, and first with the rise of AJAX and later going (back) to the server with node.js it proved to be a very valuable tool, besides its shortcomings.